 Choosing an ID card printer can be difficult, particularly if you’ve never purchased one before.
-Despite the huge amount on offer, there are only two main types of technology: direct-to-card (aka DTC) and retransfer (aka reverse transfer).
+Despite the huge amount on offer, they use one of two main types of technology: direct-to-card (aka DTC) or retransfer (aka reverse transfer).

-In this guide, we’ll be dealing with direct-to-card printers.
-We’ll talk you through how they work, how they compare to retransfer printers, their benefits and limitations, as well as considering who they are best for.
+In this guide, we’ll be talking about direct-to-card printers.
+We’ll talk you through how they work, how they compare to retransfer printers, their benefits and limitations, as well as consider who they are best suited for.

 1. What is a direct-to-card printer?

-A direct-to-card printer is a printer that prints ink directly on to an ID card.
-Compared to a retransfer printer, direct-to-card printing is an older technology that has some limitations if you’re looking to create a secure photographic ID card.
+A direct-to-card printer is a printer that prints ink directly onto an ID card surface.
+Compared to retransfer printers, direct-to-card printing is an older technology that has some limitations if you’re looking to create a secure photographic ID card.
 That said, they are often the best ID card printer for small businesses with low- to medium-volume requirements that need simple photographic identification.

 2. How does a direct-to-card printer work?

-The technology in a direct-to-card printer is surprisingly similar to a regular inkjet desktop printer.
+The technology in a direct-to-card printer is surprisingly similar to regular inkjet printers.
 This is because a printhead passes over the card inside the printer and deposits ink directly onto the surface of the card itself.
 Instead of ink cartridges, an ID card printer ribbon contains the ink used to print.
-This printer ribbon passes between two spools in the printer and, when it comes into contact with the thermal printhead, the card design will be printed on to the card.
-This process is known as dye sublimation, which explains why you may hear direct-to-card printers referred to as dye-sub printers.
+This printer ribbon passes between two spools in the printer and, when it comes into contact with the thermal printhead, the card design will be printed onto the card.
+This is a printing process called dye sublimation, which explains why you may hear direct-to-card printers referred to as dye-sub printers.

-Dye-sublimation printing is produced by creating a “diffusion” process.
+Dye-sublimation printing is achieved by creating a “diffusion” process.
 In layman’s terms, that essentially means that the colours are melded together by the thermal printhead.
-Direct-to-card printers are capable of producing more than 16.7 million colours, and most will print either 300 or 600 dots-per-inch (DPI).
-While they don’t offer the same quality print that a retransfer printer would, they are more than capable that they are capable of producing crisp, clear, full colour printed cards and photo ID.
+DTC ID card printers are capable of producing more than 16.7 million colours, and most will print either 300 or 600 dots per inch (DPI).
+While they don’t offer the same quality print that a retransfer ID card printer would, they are more than capable of producing crisp, clear, full colour printed cards and photo ID.

 3. What are the benefits of a direct-to-card printer?

-They are more affordable to purchase than retransfer printer owing to their older technology.
-Direct-to-card printers cost from around £500 for a handfed basic model, rising to £1,000+ for more sophisticated machines capable of high-volume printing.
-You won’t be spending as much on consumables either, due to the fact direct-to-card printers do not use retransfer film.
+Direct-to-card ID card printers are the more affordable option, owing to their older technology.
+DTC printers can cost anywhere from £500 for a handfed basic model, rising to £1,000+ for more sophisticated machines capable of high-volume printing.
+You won’t be spending as much on consumables like printer ribbons either, due to the fact direct-to-card printers don’t use a retransfer film.

-Direct-to-card printers produce ID cards faster than retransfer printers.
-So, they’re suited to those needing to produce large quantities of cards in a short amount of time.
-High-volume direct-to-card printers include to Fargo DTC1250e and the Evolis Zenius.
-Most DTC printers allow you to produce a single-sided colour card in less than 20 seconds – in the case of the DTC1520e, that’s around 225 cards per hour.
+Direct-to-card printers produce ID cards faster than retransfer printers so, they’re suited to those with higher print volume requirements.
+Most high-volume direct-to-card printers allow you to produce a single-sided colour card in less than 20 seconds.
 The same printer can produce a single-sided monochrome card in just six seconds, while a full-colour dual-sided card will take around 24 seconds.

 4. What are the limitations of a direct-to-card printer?

-Despite their plus points, direct-to-card printers do have their limitations compared to more advanced retransfer technology.
+Despite their plus points, direct-to-card printers do have their limitations compared to the more advanced reverse transfer technology.

-Direct-to-card cannot be used to print on to access control cards.
-This is because these cards have raised ridges around their internal technology.
-Because a DTC printer comes into direct contact with the card, these ridges can cause damage to the printhead leading to costly repairs and less consistent print quality.
+It isn’t advised to use a direct-to-card machine to print onto access control cards.
+These smart cards have raised ridges around their internal technology.
+Because the printhead on a DTC printer comes into contact with the card surface, these ridges can cause damage to the printhead leading to costly repairs and less consistent print quality.

-Direct-to-card printers cannot create an over-the-edge card finish – this means there’s always going to be a thin white border around the edge of the card.
-This is fine if you only plan on printing simple ID photos and logos on to blank white cards, but if you have intricate card designs and want a top-notch professional finish, you’d be better off with a retransfer printer.
+Direct-to-card printers are not capable of over-the-edge printing – this means there will always be a thin white border around the edge of the card.
+This is fine if you only plan on printing simple membership cards, photo ID cards or logos onto blank cards.
+If you have intricate card designs and want a more professional finish, you’d be better off looking into a retransfer ID card printer.

-Cards printed by a direct-to-card printer are not as durable as those created using a direct-to-card printer.
-This is because there is no protective overlay; the ink is simply applied to the card.
-The result is a card that will not last as long and will be more prone to fading over time.
-In environments where ID cards need to be regularly sanitised using cleaning products, this can cause issues.
+Cards printed by a direct-to-card printer are not automatically as durable as those created using a retransfer ID card printer.
+This is because you will need to print using a ribbon fitted with a protective overlay film.
+Otherwise, the result is a card that will not last as long and will be more prone to fading over time.
+As workplaces reopen in 2022, and ID card surfaces are wiped down using cleaning products, this can cause issues.
 The picture below demonstrates the problem.

 The lower card has been printed using a direct-to-card printer without an overlay ribbon panel, and the top by a retransfer printer.
 Both were exposed to the same amount of hand sanitiser over the same period of time.
 Can you see the difference?

 Wear and tear

-Due to their sensitive printheads, direct-to-card printers are more likely to suffer from wear and tear problems down the line.
-This is due to the fact that the printhead comes into direct contact with the card.
-Over time, this causes wear and tear.
+Due to their sensitive printheads, Direct-to-card printers are more likely to suffer wear and tear problems down the line.
+This is because the printhead comes into direct contact with the card and over time, this causes wear and tear.

-Most manufacturers offer a two or three-year warranty on the printhead of a direct-to-card printer.
-A retransfer printer, on the other hand, usually benefits from a lifetime warranty on its printhead.
+Most manufacturers only offer a two or three-year warranty on the printhead of a DTC ID card printer.
+Retransfer printers, on the other hand, usually benefit from a lifetime printhead warranty.

 5. What printer options can be added to a direct-to-card printer?

-Exact printer options will vary depending on the model in question, but below we run through some of the most important add-ons that you may wish to think about when buying an ID card printer.
+Exact plastic card printer options will vary depending on the model in question, but below we run through some of the most important add-ons that you may wish to think about when buying an ID card printer.

 Dual-sided printing module

 A dual-sided printer is a great option if you want to print on both sides of the card.
-It’s particularly useful if you have a lot of information to print – splitting it over two sides ensures the card remains uncluttered and looks professional.
+It’s particularly useful if you have a lot of information to print – allowing you to split it over two sides of ID cards, ensuring an uncluttered and professional look.
 The reverse of a card can also contain information such as ID policies, QR codes, barcodes or emergency information.

 Technically you can create a dual-sided card with a single-sided printer.
-However, having to print on the back of a batch that’s already been printed on not only adds time to the process but introduces the risk of contaminating the printhead with dirt and debris.
+However, having to print on the back of a batch of ID cards that have already been printed on is not only time consuming, but introduces the risk of contaminating the printhead with dirt and debris.
 This can cause damage to the printhead and affect the quality of printed cards.

-You should never print directly on to access control cards with a direct-to-card printer, but it is possible to encode them with your printer with the addition of a module.
-The type of encoders available will vary between printers, but upgrading modules for magnetic stripe encoding and access control products are usually available.
-The latter means they are the perfect option for encoding HID’s iCLASS, MIFARE Classic and MIFARE DESFire among others.
+We highly advise avoiding printing directly onto access control cards with a direct-to-card printer, but it is possible to encode smart cards with the addition of a module.
+The type of encoders available will vary between printers, but upgrading modules for magnetic stripe encoding and access control and proximity cards are usually available.
+The latter means they are the perfect option for encoding HID’s iCLASS, MIFARE Classic and MIFARE DESFire among contactless smart cards.

 6. Who are direct-to-card printers best for?

-direct-to-card printers remain the best choice for those looking to create highly cost-effective photographic identification.
-We’d always advise smaller businesses with ad-hoc printing needs to opt for this type of printer, but they can also work in large-scale environments such as schools and colleges too.
+DTC ID card printers remain the best choice for those looking to create highly cost-effective photographic identification.
+We’d always advise smaller businesses with ad-hoc printing needs should opt for this type of ID card printer, but they can also work in larger-scale environments such as schools and colleges too.

 Direct-to-card vs retransfer: Need help choosing?